3 Questions To Determine If Your Infection Prevention Plan Includes Your Linen

 Here are three questions you should ask yourself when determining whether your linen is considered in your infection prevention plan:

 - Are you receiving “sanitized” or “hygienically clean” laundry services?

 The goal of laundering for healthcare settings is to eliminate bacteria – and simply washing linens, blankets and contaminated scrubs is not enough.

 When it comes to your patients and your staff, having sanitized linens and scrubs is a must for combating potentially harmful pathogens.
 Some laundry services employ processes that claim hygienically clean linens.
 But there is a lack of standardization with the term “hygienically clean,” making it somewhat ambiguous in the healthcare field.

 It’s important to seek a service that is committed to best practice standards of sanitizing.
-The EPA sets a clear, concise and measureable definition for what constitutes “sanitized:” it means that a 99.9% reduction in bacteria.
+The EPA sets a clear, concise and measurable definition for what constitutes “sanitized:” it means a 99.9% reduction in bacteria.
 Steer clear of those that promise to wash your scrubs based on vague guidelines.
-Be sure to ask for documentation, check for industry certifications and become familiar with the process.
+Be sure to ask for documentation, check for industry certifications, and become familiar with the process.